UN to investigate alleged abuses in Iran

 He was arrested after a training session with the Foolad Khuzestan Football Club.

-Iranian authorities have arrested a number of football players for expressing their support for protests.
+Iranian authorities have arrested several football players for expressing their support for protests.

 “We are not under pressure,” he added after players refused to sing the national anthem in their first match at the World Cup against England.